UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

   - first part :

   ![CCW](images/rlccw)
-  -the part circled in red :
+  - the part circled in red :
    this part basically the motor in control of the ultrasonic sensor in left so the ultrasonic can follow the non changable wall ( the outside wall)
-  - the part circled in green
+  - the part circled in green :
+    this part measures how much the ultrasonic sensor is reading and makes a desicion for steering the wheel based on that and its connected to a switch for the desicion making (like the switches in C++)
+  -
 we could have use two ultra sonic but we use hitech color sesnsor for